bitcap-co/bitcap-ipr/CONFIGURATION.md

 ## Configuration

 ### Menubar Options
-Options - This menu contains listener settings:
+#### "Options" Menu
+listener behavior options:
-   - "Always Open IP in Browser" : When this option is checked, the receieved IP address will automatically open in your default browser and no IP Confirmation will be shown.
+   - "Always Open IP in Browser" Checkbox : When checked, the received IP address will automatically open in your default web browser.
+No IP confirmation window will be shown.
-   - "Disable Inactive Timer" : When this option is checked, The listener will run until manually stopped instead of the default timeout of 15 minutes.
+   - "Disable Inactive Timer" : When checked, the listener will run until manually stopped instead of the default timeout of 15 minutes.
-   - "Auto Start on Launch" : When this option is checked, the listener will automatically start on application launch (Effective next launch on changed).
+   - "Auto Start on Launch" : When checked, the listener will automatically start on application launch (Effective next launch on changed).

+#### "ID Table" Menu
-ID Table - This menu contains settings relating to the ID Table:
+This menu contains settings relating to the ID Table:
-   - "Enable ID Table" : When this option is checked, it will update the current view to a table view.
+   - "Enable ID Table" : When checked, updates the current view to a table view.
 The IP reporter will now retrieve and store the following identifying miner data directly from it's API:
    ```
       SERIAL - miner serial number if available
       SUBTYPE - miner model